About Our Laboratory

 • Kein Yukiyoshi, Taku Mikuriya, Hyeon Seok Rou, Giuseppe Abreu, Naoki Ishikawa, “Grover adaptive search for maximum likelihood detection of generalized spatial modulation,” IEEE Vehicular Technology Conference (VTC2024-Fall), Washington DC, US, October 2024.

-• 2024/10/07 Mr. Baba, a first-year master's course student, will give a presentation on DNN-based detector for Grassmann constellation at IEEE VTC2024-Fall.
+• 2024/10/08 Mr. Baba, a first-year master's course student, gave a presentation on DNN-based detector for Grassmann constellation at IEEE VTC2024-Fall, and received the IEEE VTS Tokyo/Japan Chapter 2024 Young Researcher's Encouragement Award.
+(Program p.
+37 / IEEE VTS Tokyo/Japan Chapter / YNU)

 • Ryusei Baba, Hiroki Iimori, Chandan Pradhan, Szabolcs Malomsoky, and Naoki Ishikawa, “Deep neural network based reduced-complexity detector for Grassmann constellation,” IEEE Vehicular Technology Conference (VTC2024-Fall), Washington DC, US, October 2024.